ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/dipole.rst

 The target for this tutorial is calculating the molecular dipole in an KE-H5J enzyme-substrate complex.
 The main function provided is bond_dipole(), which calculates the dipole moment for a specified bond within two atoms.
 (Either enzyme or other pair of atoms)

-1. Clarify dipole calculation target
+1. Identify dipole calculation target
 ==============================================

 The following input file / chemistry knowledge need to provide,

-    | *File 1: The structure pdb file of the target enzyme and electron structure parameters in fhck format (Example: EnzyHTP/test/analysis/data/)*
+    | *Files: The structure pdb file of the target enzyme and electron structure from Gaussian16 in fhck format (Example: EnzyHTP/test/analysis/data/)*
     | *Pre-knowledge: Identify the region/bond which conduct the dipole calculation.
 Also Identify the charge and spin.
 The default value for the charge and spin are 0, 1*
     | *Tips: Select the region for eletron structure analysis with capping atom for the incomplete amino acide (example of the script using the "H" as the capping atoms)*